 This is the departments ladder truck.
 This truck responds to most fire calls in town, as well as fires in other towns, since a few of the departments in the area don’t have ladder trucks.
 Ladder 9 was bought in 1996 from Nova-Quintech (which has since shut down), and is going to be replaced sometime in the new year.
 This is a front line truck.

 Tanker 6 is the largest tanker truck in the County of Lambton.
 This truck can carry approximately 3300 gallons of water, two porta-tanks, and two firefighters.
 This truck responds to fires that aren’t in town, as well as car accidents (to be used as a blocker truck).
 This truck was bought in 1995 from Robica-Forman Limited.
 This is a front line truck.

 Service 11 is more than just a primary response vehicle, it is also used on a daily basis by the departments chief.
-During regular office hours, it is the first truck to respond, but after hours its one of the last to respond.
+During regular office hours.
 This truck is a 2005 Chevrolet Silverado.
 This is a front line truck.

 S.O.R.T.
 Emergency Response Vehicle

 The Support Operations Response Team vehicle is a retired Lambton EMS ambulance, and is used in a variety of different scenarios.
 This is the departments rehabilitation truck, and it also goes to large public events as a first aid station.
 This vehicle is a 2002 Demers ambulance built on a Ford chassis-cab.
 This is a front line tuck, but is not used as often as the others.

 Parade Truck 1 (Antique)